chef-boneyard/google-compute-engine/README.md

 ## Description

-This cookbook provides libraries, resources and providers to configure and manage Google Compute Enginge components.
+This cookbook provides libraries, resources and providers to configure and manage Google Compute Engine components.
 The currently supported GCE resources are:

  * disks (`disk`)